dyno8426/hoz/README.md

 	```
 	Applies a given operator on two variables.

-Along with these features, the interpreter also performs error checking at various places in accordance to the rules defined by Oz architecture.
+Along with these features, the interpreter also performs error checking at various places in accordance to the rules defined by the Oz architecture.

 ### Developers
 Adarsh Chauhan, Sai Krishna, Yeshi Dolma